lagoon-road/lr-examples/handling-static-content.md

 }
 ```

 We will not going to much into detail on how this middleware works, it is pretty self explanatory.
 The only thing to notice is that we use `relay.exit()` after we are done responding to a static request.
-Read the [stack and middleware](/guide/stack-and-middleware) section to find out why.
+Read the [Update and middleware stack](/guide/update-and-middleware-stack) section to find out why.

 Next: [Turn your server side rendered page in to a single page app](/guide/make-a-single-page-app)